 \section{Introduction}

 LiDAR SLAM has been extensively studied in the past decade thanks to the wide availability of depth sensors.
 The direct and precise depth acquisition facilitates pose estimation and map reconstruction.
-Numerous works contribute to the advancement of LiDAR SLAM \cite{LEGO-LOAM,DLIO,VOXELMAP,PLC-SLAM,FASTER-LIO,FAST-LIO2,SSL-SLAM}.
-Based on how they use raw point clouds, these works can be broadly divided into two categories: direct and indirect methods.
+Numerous works contribute to the advancement of LiDAR SLAM \cite{LEGO-LOAM, DLIO, VOXELMAP, PLC-SLAM, FASTER-LIO, FAST-LIO2, SSL-SLAM}.
+These works can be broadly divided into direct and indirect methods based on how they use raw point clouds.

-Indirect methods explicitly extract geometric features like straight lines or planes from point clouds and perform localization and mapping with respect to the extracted features\cite{LEGO-LOAM,PLC-SLAM,SSL-SLAM}.
-Although effective in creating sparse maps, feature extraction and correspondence association are computationally intensive and heavily relies on sensor-specific patterns like circular LiDAR scans.
+Indirect methods explicitly extract geometric features like straight lines or planes from point clouds and perform localization and mapping with respect to the extracted features\cite{LEGO-LOAM, PLC-SLAM, SSL-SLAM}.
+Although effective in creating sparse maps, feature extraction and correspondence association are computationally intensive and heavily rely on sensor-specific patterns like circular LiDAR scans.

-In contrast, direct methods obviate the need for feature extraction and directly register raw points to the map\cite{DLIO,FAST-LIO2}.
+In contrast, direct methods obviate the need for feature extraction and directly register raw points to the map\cite{DLIO, FAST-LIO2}.
 These approaches leverage all available raw points for mapping and create dense maps.
 Consequently, there is a growing demand for efficient map organization in real-time LiDAR SLAM, particularly on resource-constrained platforms like embedded devices.

-Direct methods usually adopt one of the two kinds of map representations: irregular tree structures or regular voxel maps.
+Direct methods usually adopt one of the two kinds of map representations for point registration: irregular tree structures or regular voxel maps.
 K-d tree partitions the space into blocks of dynamic sizes.
-To locate a plane for pose estimation, a tree traverse searches for the nearest neighbors \cite{FAST-LIO2,DLIO}.
+To locate a plane for pose estimation, a tree traverse searches for the nearest neighbors \cite{FAST-LIO2, DLIO}.
 The performance of traversal may degrade when the tree is heavily unbalanced.
-Tree re-balancing and maintenance are complicated and often create unexpected global pauses for real-time tasks.
+Tree re-balancing and maintenance are complicated and often cause unexpected global pauses for real-time tasks.
 In contrast, hash-based voxel maps are more effective and universal.
-Voxel map partitions the space into blocks of fixed size and locate them with a hash function.
+Voxel map partitions the space into blocks of fixed size and locates them with a hash function.
 Recent works \cite{FASTER-LIO, VOXELMAP} have demonstrated the outstanding efficiency of voxel maps.
-Given these advantages, voxel map still faces several challenges:
+Given these advantages, voxel maps still face several challenges: